 - Click an insertion point into a header or footer frame.

-- Choose Special > Variables to open the Variables pod.
+- Choose Insert > Variable (in FrameMaker 2015 and earlier, use Special > Variable) to open the Variables pod.

 - Add the Current Page # variable (double click to insert, or click once on the name, and click the Insert button on the Variables pod toolbar).

 - Tap the spacebar, type the word “of” and tap the spacebar again.

 - Finish up by inserting the Page Count variable and return to the body pages.
 The Page Count variable works by inserting a reference to the last body page of the chapter.
 As you add and remove pages via editing, the variable updates.